Who can purchase Saskatoon Land residential lots?

 Do I have to live in the house built?

 For individual purchasers, there is a four-year residency requirement, beginning from the date the lot is completely paid out.
 A $50,000 penalty will be attached to the title of the property and will be exercised for those not maintaining the residency requirement or the three-year construction requirement.
 The $50,000 penalty will be removed from the property after both requirements are met.
-The penalty is forgivable over the last three years of the four-year residency requirement, if the three-year build requirement is met.
+The penalty is forgivable on a prorated basis over the last three years of the four-year residency requirement, if the three-year build requirement is met.

 What if I want to cancel the sale?